BenOfTheNorth/Lin-Detection-Code-For-ESP32/README.md

 - **12v Power Supply:**<br />  (Amazon: [https://www.amazon.co.uk/gp/aw/d/B0CJ8SQDLN](https://www.amazon.co.uk/gp/aw/d/B0CJ8SQDLN))<br /><br />
 - **Breadboard:**<br />  (Ali Express: [https://www.aliexpress.com/item/1005006994564405.html](https://www.aliexpress.com/item/1005006994564405.html))<br /><br />
 - **USB C Cable:** The ESP32's I linked to are USB-C powered, so you'll need a USB-C to either USB-C or USB-A (Whichever your computer has)

+## Contributing

+I welcome contributions to this package, especially to the known frames section - if you sniff a steering wheel (or device) that's not already listed we'd love for you to add it.

+## License

+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).